 Podi Dosa, made with fermented dosa batter and Chettinad chutney powder.
 A super easy recipe to make in the busy morning hours or serves good food as a light dinner.

-This spicy Podi Dosa tempts adult kiddos too and the best lunch box Dosai recipe.
+This spicy Podi Dosa tempts everyone who loves Indian food and the best lunch box Dosai recipe.
 Any recipe of chutney powder can be used as the topping.

 What is Podi Dosa?